Flash1ce/antoinebedard2002/README.md

-- 👋 Hi, I’m @antoinebedard2002
+# Antoine Bédard (@antoinebedard2002)

-- 👀 I’m interested in ...
+- 👀 I’m interested in development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me with my website beacod.com or by twitter @BedardDev

 <!---
 antoinebedard2002/antoinebedard2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.